-State legislation would end the use of many animals in traveling acts across MA.
+Legislation would end the use of many animals in traveling acts across the state.

-The town of Mendon, Massachusetts, passed a local ban in November, becoming the state’s 11th locality to do so.
-In October, statewide bill S.2028/H.2934, which would end the use of elephants, big cats, primates, and bears in traveling acts across Massachusetts, was heard by the Joint Committee on Tourism, Arts and Cultural Development, with ADI’s General Counsel Christina Scaringe giving testimony.
+In October 2019, statewide bill S.2028/H.2934, which would end the use of elephants, big cats, primates, and bears in traveling acts across Massachusetts, was heard by the Joint Committee on Tourism, Arts and Cultural Development, with ADI’s General Counsel Christina Scaringe giving testimony.

 In early 2020, Senate bill S.2028 passed the Tourism, Arts and Cultural Development Committee and, with its companion House bill H.2934, moved to the respective Ways and Means committee.